hashicorp/terraform-provider-aws/website/docs/r/s3_bucket_lifecycle_configuration.html.markdown

 For more information see the Amazon S3 User Guide on [`Lifecycle Configuration Elements`](https://docs.aws.amazon.com/AmazonS3/latest/userguide/intro-lifecycle-rules.html).

+~> **NOTE:** S3 Buckets only support a single lifecycle configuration.
+Declaring multiple `aws_s3_bucket_lifecycle_configuration` resources to the same S3 Bucket will cause a perpetual difference in configuration.

 ## Example Usage

 ### Specifying an empty filter